-One of citations also indicates the hospital did not report an employee's October 18, 2021 COVID-related hospitalization and subsequent death until a complaint was filed by nurses on November 22, 2021.
-Hospital officials are required to report each work-related COVID death to the state labor department's Occupational Safety and Health Division (OSH) within eight hours.
-The employee died on November 10, 2021, according to the citation, OSH was not notified until Nov.
-22. According to an article published in Cardinal & Pine, the employee was a nurse in a COVID ward.
+One of the citations also indicates the hospital did not report an employee's October 18, 2021 COVID-related hospitalization and subsequent death until nurses filed a complaint on November 22, 2021.
+Hospital officials are required to report each work-related COVID death to OSH within eight hours.
+The employee died on November 10, 2021, according to the citation, OSH was not notified until November 22, 2021.
+According to an article published in Cardinal & Pine, the employee was a nurse in a COVID ward.40

 Mission Hospital staff have been vocal regarding their safety concerns.
-In June and September 2021 and February 2022, the labor union representing registered nurses at Mission Hospital staged protests to call attention what it called "patient safety and unsafe working conditions" at Mission Hospital.
-Among other complaints, the National Nurses Organizing Committee of National Nurses United asserted that HCA Healthcare-owned Mission Hospital scheduled symptomatic, COVID-positive nurses to work at the hospital, and failed to provide nurses with adequate masks, gowns, gloves, and other personal protective equipment.
+In June and September 2021 and February 2022, the labor union representing registered nurses at Mission Hospital staged protests to call attention to what it called "patient safety and unsafe working conditions" at Mission Hospital.
+Among other complaints, the National Nurses Organizing Committee of National Nurses United asserted that HCA Healthcare-owned Mission Hospital scheduled symptomatic, COVID-positive nurses to work at the hospital and failed to provide nurses with adequate masks, gowns, gloves, and other personal protective equipment.
 "Since HCA purchased our hospital in 2019, the management has cut corners on safe patient care by cutting support staff and violating their own nurse staffing grids," said Shelby Runkles, a cardiovascular Intensive Care Unit RN at Mission.
 "With each additional patient, nurses are more prone to make mistakes and the risk of serious complications increases."
+"41"